phenotypic/WiFiCrackPy/README.md

 # WiFiCrackPy

-WiFiCrackPy demonstrates of some of the security flaws associated with WPA(2) networks by demonstrating simple and efficient cracking.
+WiFiCrackPy demonstrates of some of the security flaws associated with WPA(2) networks by performing simple and efficient cracking.
 It captures the necessary Wi-Fi packets associated with with WPA(2) handshakes and then utilises [hashcat](https://github.com/hashcat/hashcat) to attempt to extract the hashed passkey.
 The script is for educational purposes and should not be misused.

 WiFiCrackPy has been developed as the successor of [WiFiCrack](https://github.com/Tommrodrigues/WiFiCrack) which is written in bash.
-The script is much more streamlined and reliable than its predecessor, and has some additional functionality.
+The script is much more streamlined and reliable than its predecessor with some additional functionality.

 ## Prerequisites